TensorVince/PeacefulOpenSourceLicense/README.md

 ## Summary
-This means following if the enduser/company ever violated<br>
+    This means following for the enduser/company
-human law, privacy or harmed animals, fishes or other fauna:
+    if they ever violated human law or privacy or harmed animals, fishes or other fauna:

     * the enduser/company can be sued anytime
     * reverse engineering can be used to proof that the enduser/company used (E)POSL-licensed components)